rinja-rs/rinja/book/src/introduction.md

 based on a user-defined `struct` to hold the template's context.
 See below for an example.

-All feedback welcome.
+All feedback welcome!
 Feel free to file bugs, requests for documentation and any other feedback to the [issue tracker][issues].

+Have a look at our [*Rinja Playground*](https://rinja-rs.github.io/play-rinja/), if our want to try out rinja's code generation online.

 ### Feature highlights